Living Your Best Life While Taking Blood Thinners

 Don’t Let Nuisance Bleeding Worry You

 More than eight million people in the United States are currently taking a blood thinner (anticoagulant) medication.
-The reasons for using blood thinning medications vary from person to person, but one thing is common to all people who take them: Blood thinners are a lifesaving medications, but bleeding risks must be effectively managed.
+The reasons for using blood thinning medications vary from person to person, but one thing is common to all people who take them: Blood thinners are lifesaving medications, but bleeding risks must be effectively managed.
 Fortunately, there are ways to avoid and quickly stop non-life-threatening or “nuisance” bleeding.

 Blood Thinner Medications Save Lives

-Blood thinning medications come in two forms – a pill that is taken by mouth, or by an injection of the medication.
-Both types of blood thinning medications affect the body’s ability to make clots.
+Blood thinning medications come in two forms – a pill that is taken by mouth, or by an injection.
+Both types affect the body’s ability to make clots.
 Blood thinners can stop clots from forming, slow down the formation of clots, stop clots from getting bigger, or prevent clots that have already formed from traveling to other parts of the body.

 Blood clots do play an important role in sealing up wounds when we cut ourselves or suffer other injuries, but when blood clots form in the blood stream, they can be very dangerous.
 The most common reasons for a healthcare provider to prescribe a blood thinning medication include:

 - A person has an irregular heartbeat and is at risk for developing a clot that can cause stroke